yifeifang/cse481c/Lab-14:-Odometry-and-rotations.md

 ```

 At this point, you will probably want to write a utility function called `quaternion_to_yaw(q)` that automates the above process.

+# Computing desired yaw
+A simple way to navigate to a desired location is to rotate towards the location, then drive straight.
+This assumes that there are no obstacles in the way.

+Computing the angle you need to turn is straightforward:
+1. Given the desired location and the current location of the robot, compute the vector offset between them.
+1. Once again, use `math.atan2` to get the angle the robot should be pointing.
+1. Finally, subtract the desired angle from the robot's current angle.
+This is how much to rotate.